PaulCarrascosa/LMT_Widget_Tool-LWT/README.md

 ### 2.2.
 Jupyter Lab

 Once you have installed Python, open your command prompt.
+To open it, press the keys Windows + S, then type "cmd" and press Enter.
 Here, put the following command :

 ```bash
 pip install jupyterlab==3.5.0